buchandersenn/android-permission-manager/README.md

 a boon for Android users, but can be a pain for developers.

-With runtime permissions, Android app developers can no longer assume that the app has permission to access the contacts, accounts, camera or any other permissions categorised as 'dangerous.'
+With runtime permissions, Android app developers can no longer assume that the app has permission to access contacts, accounts, camera or any other permissions categorised as 'dangerous.'
 The app therefore need to check for permissions each time it wants to perform an operation that requires a permission, and to ask the user to grant the permission if the app does not already posses it.